dietmarkuehl/P3552-task/lazy.md

 9. In general a task has to assume that an exception escapes a the coroutine implementation.
 As a result, the task's completion signatures need to include `set_error_t(std::exception_ptr)`.
-    If it can be indicated to the tas that no exception will escape the coroutine, this completion signature can be avoided.
+    If it can be indicated to the task that no exception will escape the coroutine, this completion signature can be avoided.
 10. When many `co_await`ed operations complete synchronously, there is a chance for stack overflow.
 It may be reasonable to have